plastic bales

 The legacy Blue Box Program is currently in the process of transitioning to Ontario’s new producer responsibility regulatory framework.
 Under the new framework, outlined under the Resource Recovery and Circular Economy Act, 2016 and the associated Blue Box Regulation, producers will be responsible for 100% of the cost of the program, as well as operating it.
 To learn more about the new Blue Box Program, visit the New Blue Box Program Operated by Producers page.

-The transition began on July 1, 2023, and the final group of communities will exit the legacy program on December 31, 2025, at which time the program will end.
+The transition began on July 1, 2023, and the final group of communities will transition to the producer-run program on December 31, 2025, at which time the legacy program will end.
 To learn more about the transition and find key documents related to the transition, visit our Blue Box transition page.

 Under the legacy program operated by Stewardship Ontario, RPRA was responsible for determining the total cost of the Blue Box Program and calculating the amount stewards were required to pay to municipalities for operating the program.
 These determinations were calculated using information submitted by participating communities into the annual Datacall.
 The Datacall ended in 2024.
 Visit our Datacall page to learn more and see historical data.